marshalby2/my-note/pl/C/C-Primer-Plus - chapter12 12 Storage Classes, Linkage, and Memory Management_20201022205525-vb7ywbq.sy.md

 The **malloc()** function, which takes one argument: the number of bytes of memory you want.
 It does return the address of the first byte of that block.
 Therefore, you can assign that address to a pointer variable and use the pointer to access the memory.
 If malloc() fails to find the required space, it returns the null pointer.
 {: id="20201024172620-j5qt4wj"}

+Let’s apply malloc() to the task of creating an array.
+You can use malloc() to request a block of storage as the program is running.
+You also need a pointer to keep track of where the block is in memory.
+For example, consider this code: double * ptd;
+ptd = (double *) malloc(30 * sizeof(double));
+{: id="20201024172958-rnilprv"}

 {: id="20201024172626-rtz6yj4"}